Adult Nursing (pre-registration) Blended Learning MScStudy level: Postgraduate

 This module aims to provide you with an understanding of the interrelationship between law and ethical healthcare practice, related to the British legal system.
 You will explore the areas of contention which may include but are not limited to: disagreement with caregivers, treating patients with impaired decision-making, dignity in care, assisted suicide, end-of-life/advanced directives or controversial interventions.
 After successfully completing the module you will be equipped to recognise and manage the ethical challenges relating to your practice, as well as the individual’s legal and ethical rights in the context of healthcare and wellbeing across a range of care settings.

-- Independent Project – Service Improvement:
+Independent Project – Service Improvement - 30 credits

 The module is the culmination of the programme and enables you to bring together your learning into one independent, self-directed workplace project.
 The aim is to produce a project that will explore service redesign, current practice-based problem/issues, policy implementation, initiatives or innovations which will impact upon or transform patient care.
 The project is a service improvement plan or business proposal which addresses an aspect of practice.
 Individual student supervision is provided to offer guidance on the right choice of project and advice on all stages of the project.

 At the end of year two, you should be deemed to be proficient in practice when you have successfully achieved the NMC (2018) practice competencies, signed off by an assessor.
-You should work approximately 40 hours a week as part of the placement, and the cumulative evidence must demonstrate that the student is safe and effective in practice at the end of the course.
+You should work approximately 40 hours a week as part of the placement2, and the cumulative evidence must demonstrate that the student is safe and effective in practice at the end of the course.

 This module provides you with further opportunities in the workplace to enable you to work more independently with less direct supervision in an increasingly proficient and confident manner in your delivery of quality holistic person and family-centred care.
 It will provide you with an opportunity to demonstrate through your practice your potential to become an autonomous practitioner.
 The NMC Future nurse: Standards of proficiency for registered nurses (2018) and Realising Professionalism: Standards for Professionalism and Education (2018) for nursing and midwifery, underpins this module.
 The content and assessment are applied in the context of the different fields of nursing, providing students with field-specific learning opportunities in the workplace to practice nursing.